Posted on

 So yeah, disregard the science that squatting is healthy and that the experience of pain or discomfort from it is not because of anything inherent but due to the use of too much weight, improper form, or existence of a known or unknown condition or injury to the knee, such as osteoarthritis, patellofemoral pain syndrome (i.e. runner’s knee), or a meniscus tear.

-Yeah, go ahead and believe that with as much fervor as you more than likely believe that you’re not the problem in your relationship!
+Yeah, go ahead and trample on the facts with as much fervor as you trample on your significant other!

 Now, does anyone else have a fitness or nutrition question of their own that they want to ask?